elisjetmax/testing-app-node-ts/README.md

 # testing-app-node-ts

-Little app of NodeJs, typescrypt with minimal implementation of Jest for UnitTest.
+Little app of NodeJS, TypeScript with a simple implementation of Jest for UnitTest.